Access the Cuboree Handbook

 Cuboree is a two-day, two-night adventure camp designed specifically for Cub Scouts, featuring action-packed activities, teamwork challenges, and skill-building experiences in the great outdoors!

-How do I register for Cuboree?
+Can I still register for Cuboree?

 What is the cost to attend?